Impact Report

 For more than a decade, RTC has been working with partners across Missouri to advocate for the completion of the 144-mile Rock Island Trail, which is poised to be a tourism magnet and economic driver for the dozens of small, rural towns across the route.
 We continue to support this potentially game-changing tourism asset for the state—which will eventually connect with the Katy Trail, creating a worldclass 450-miles-plus trail loop from Kansas City and St. Louis!

-RTC is the nation’s foremost defender of rail-trails, protect rail-trails in America’s courts and provide expert technical assistance on legal issues.
+As the nation’s foremost defender of rail-trails, RTC protects rail-trails in America’s courts and provides expert technical assistance on legal issues.
 To date, we’ve been involved in more than 60 cases!

 Our legal team participates in cases and proceedings that have implications for rail-trail conversions with a simple objective—protecting the legal and policy framework facilitating these conversions, particularly the federal railbanking law.
 The statute has helped make an estimated 196 rail-trails—totaling nearly 4,500 miles of railbanked trail—possible since 1983.